Houston Car Accident Lawyer

 - Rehabilitation and physical therapy

-- The cost of replacing or repairing property damaged in the crash
+- The cost of replacing or repairing damaged property

 - Reduced earning capacity